 how long does green chili salsa last

-• Jalapeño: Depending on how spicy you want the green chili salsa to be, you can use jalapeños (which have a medium heat level), serrano (a little hotter), Arbol (even hotter), poblano (fairly mild-medium), or Anaheim (the mildest of these options).
+• Jalapeño: you can use one of several types of green chile include jalapeños (which have a medium heat level), serrano (a little hotter), Arbol (even hotter), poblano (fairly mild-medium), or Anaheim (the mildest of these options) – based on how spicy you want the green chili salsa to be.

 • Lime: this is optional and isn’t a traditional addition.
-If you do decide to add some, fresh lime juice works best.
+However, if you do add some, then fresh lime juice is best.

 • Aromatics: I used a combination of onion and garlic.
-You are welcome to change the amount of garlic to suit your taste.
+Feel free to adjust the amount of garlic to personal flavor preference.

 • Cilantro: I use fresh cilantro using stalks and leaves.
-Though it won’t taste exactly the same, you could try substituting parsley for cilantro if you truly detest it.
+If you really dislike cilantro, you could try with parsley though it won’t be exactly the same.

 Salsa Verde Secrets: The 3 Most Popular & Delicious Recipes (Jalapeño, Tomatillo + Guacamole)